News

 What are identification ties?

-Identification ties or tags are normally used to fasten, enclose and identify a particular object or asset; or to communicate particular information about whatever is tagged.
+Identification ties and tags are normally used to fasten, enclose and identify a particular object or asset; or to communicate particular information about whatever is tagged.

 The emphasis for identification ties is not in tamper-evidence – such ties are not designed to prevent illegitimate tampering.
 For example, because locking chambers are not designed to be tamperproof they can be manipulated (albeit only intentionally) so that ties can be unfastened and re-closed without the knowledge of the legitimate user.